bazaarvoice/jersey-hmac-auth/README.md

 Because the secret key is not passed across the "wire", the signatures will only match if the caller has a valid secret key.
-Also, since the signature is generated using various parts of the request itself, the signatures will not match if those aspects of the request were tampered with during transimission or if the request is modified and retransmitted for malicious purposes.
+Also, since the signature is generated using various parts of the request itself, the signatures will not match if those aspects of the request were tampered with during transmission or if the request is modified and retransmitted for malicious purposes.
 If the signatures match, then the client is considered to be a trusted source and the request is deemed authentic.